acabra85/jwebcrawler/README.md

-     "maxExecutionTime": 0, // by default there is no limit, in seconds "siteHeight": 5, // how deep to traverse the site-tree "maxSiteNodeLinks": 5 // how many maximum children per tree-site-node }
+     "maxExecutionTime": 0, // by default there is no limit, in seconds "siteHeight": 5, // how deep to traverse the site-tree "maxSiteNodeLinks": 5 // how many maximum children per tree-site-node "reportToFile": false // should print report to a file (by default prints to console) }
 ```